 Fixed costs are those incurred by Council before users turn on the tap.
 They include staff-related costs (staff time spent on scheduled maintenance and monitoring), interest, depreciation on water assets and costs associated with making the water system available as a service to the public.
 Council recovers fixed costs via a connection charge which is the same for all users district-wide

 Variable costs include costs such as maintenance to the water system and treatment processes.
 Variable costs increase as water consumption increases.
 Water is charged per cubic metre (1000 litres).
-Council recovers variable costs via a consumption (metered) charge).
+Council recovers variable costs via a consumption (metered) charge.
 So the more water you use, the more you pay.
-Matching fixed costs to the connection charge and matching variable costs to the consumption charge enables Council to recover the costs of delivering the service.
+Matching fixed costs to the connection charge and matching variable costs to the consumption charge, enables Council to recover the costs of delivering the service.

-The water charges per cubic metre (excluding GST) are:
+Water charges per cubic metre (excluding GST):

 Frequently asked questions